-About the Device Policy app for Android
+About the Google Apps Device Policy for Android

 This article only applies to Google Apps for Work, Education, and Government customers.
 Learn more about Google Apps for Work.